Screen#

 set font on screen – Changes the font type and size for text display.

-set print precision on screen – Adjusts the amount of decimal places for printed numbers.
+set print precision on screen – Sets how many decimal places to show when printing numbers.

-set pen width on screen – Controls the thickness of drawn lines.
+set pen width on screen – Sets the thickness of drawn lines and shape outlines.

-set pen/font color on screen – Changes the color of text and outlines.
+set pen / font color on screen – Sets the color of text, pixels, lines, and shape outlines.

-set fill color on screen – Sets the color used to fill shapes.
+set fill color on screen – Sets the fill color for drawn shapes.

 Draw – Create shapes, lines, and graphics on the Brain screen.

-draw pixel on screen – Draws a single pixel at a position.
+draw pixel on screen – Draws a single pixel at a coordinate.

 draw line on screen – Draws a line between two points.